hsuanchih/Scribbles/Computer-Network/P2P-Network.md

 __Cons:__
 * Requests can potentially flood the network as nodes grow, ending up with more query traffic than content traffic
+* Horizon effect introduced by Time-To-Live - there may be resources on the network that will never be reached

 ---
 ## Challenges